mity/acutest/README.md

 **Q: This project started as a fork from "acutest"?**

 **A:** Yes.
 We initially began as a forked from [https://github.com/mity/acutest](https://github.com/mity/acutest).
 We wanted a testing a library that focuses only on C.
-While on the other hand acutest caters to both C and C++.
-It had some features that were only implemented in C++.
-We want a uniform API for C and across platforms.
+While on the other hand acutest caters to both C and C.  It had some features that were only implemented in C.  We want a uniform API for C and across platforms.

 **Q: Do I need to distribute file `README.md` and/or `LICENSE.md`?**